 The default directory for recorded files is:

-You can change the default directory by clicking on the settings icon in WinTV 7 (gear) then the capture tab.
-Here you will see the recoding directory you can click on browse and pick a new directory.
+You can change the default directory in WinTV v8 by clicking on the “gear” button, then the Capture tab.
+Here you will see the Recordings Directory.

 In Windows XP, files are recorded to:

 C:\Documents and Settings\All Users\Shared Documents\My Videos\

 Can I record TV shows with subtitles or closed caption?

 If the program you are watching has subtitles when you record you will also get the subtitles as part of the recording.
 When playing back recorded files in WinTV v8, you can use settings menu to turn the subtitles on or off. ( recorded sub titles can only be seen when using the WinTV v8 application for playback.)

 Can I view and record my game play from external game sources with WinTV?

 I am getting a black screen in WinTV, or I'm seeing choppy video images.
 What can cause this?

 TV Signal strength:.
 If the TV signal strength is on the edge of being too low, you might see either a black screen where the live TV picture should be, or your live TV picture might be choppy.
 Also, be sure that the incoming signal from your video source is working properly.